Why Give?

 CHARITABLE BEQUEST

-A charitable bequest is an official statement in a will, a trust, or an estate plan that designates a gift to a specific charity.
+A charitable bequest is an official statement in a will, a trust, or an estate plan that designates a gift to the GCAF.

 CHARITABLE GIFT ANNUITY

-A charitable gift annuity is when a donor makes an agreement with a nonprofit.
-The donor gives a large amount of money to the nonprofit.
-The nonprofit then pays the donor an annual set income from that sum until the pay period ends (usually with the donor’s death).
-The nonprofit retains the leftover funds.
+A charitable gift annuity is when you make an agreement with the GCAF.
+You give a large amount of money to the GCAF and we then pay you an annual set income from that sum until the pay period ends (usually at your death).
+The GCAF then retains the leftover funds.

 CHARITABLE REMAINDER TRUST

-A charitable remainder trust is a trust gifted to a charity that pays an annual amount to the trustee(s).
-Once the trust is complete, the charity receives the remaining funds.
-A charitable remainder annuity trust pays an amount each year, while a charitable remainder unitrust pays a percentage of the remaining trust fund.
+A charitable remainder trust is a trust gifted to the GCAF that pays an annual amount to the trustee(s).
+Once the trust is complete, the GCAF receives the remaining funds.
+A charitable remainder annuity trust pays an amount each year, while a charitable remainder trust pays a percentage of the remaining trust fund.

 LIFE INSURANCE

-If a donor has a life insurance policy, they can designate your nonprofit as one of their beneficiaries.
+If you have a life insurance policy, you can designate the GCAF as one of your beneficiaries.

 RETIREMENT FUND

-A donor can also designate your nonprofit as a beneficiary in their retirement assets, like their IRA, 401(k), or pension.
+You can also designate the GCAF as a beneficiary in your retirement assets, like your IRA, 401(k), or pension.

 RETAINED LIFE ESTATES

-With this type of planned gift, a donor gives your nonprofit a piece of real estate that they own and can still use during their lifetime.
+With this type of planned gift, you give the GCAF a piece of real estate that you own and can still use during your lifetime.

 Planned Gift Value Assessments